 - To improve air filtration, apply a layer of activated charcoal to the stump’s base.
-You can also add a drainage layer to prevent water from pooling inside the planter and rotting the roots and log.
+You can also add a drainage layer to prevent water pooling inside the planter and to rot the roots and log.

 What to do with a hollow tree stump: Make a tree stump planter

-Making planters is an excellent way to get rid of those ugly stumps in your yard.
+Making planters is an excellent way to eliminate those ugly stumps in your yard.
 The rotting wood from the stump will provide additional nutrients to the plants.
 The more you water the stump, the faster it will decay.
 There are also a variety of planting and aesthetic possibilities for the stump container.

 The most typical tree stump idea is a hollow tree stump planter.
-You plant the seed directly into the stump.
-Using a sharp tool, such as an ax or a hoe, hollow out the stump.
+First, you plant the seed directly into the stump.
+Then, a sharp tool, such as an ax or a hoe, hollow out the stump.
 Those that are skilled enough may be able to use a chainsaw.
 A stump that has been around for a time may be soft in the center, making the process easier.

-Unless you want a narrow planting hole, leave two to three inches around the outside.
+Leave two to three inches around the outside unless you want a narrow planting hole.
 Drainage holes will help the stump endure longer and avoid root rot later on if the plants become overly soaked.
 Putting a layer of gravel inside the stump hollow before planting can also help.

 When you’re satisfied with your planting hole, fill it with compost or potting soil and start filling your stump with plants.
-You can also insert one container inside the hollowed-out stump and arrange your plants inside.
-In the spring, you can plant seedlings or nursery plants, or you can put seeds straight into the planter.
+You can also insert one container inside the hollowed-out stump and arrange your plants.
+Then, in the spring, you can plant seedlings or nursery plants or put seeds straight into the planter.